 However, individuals who use Adderall also expose themselves to many potential dangers, particularly when they and snort the drug.
 People who snort Adderall often report doing so because of the intense “rush” they experience, compared to the delayed onset of effects that occurs when they take the medication orally.

-Similar to other amphetamines, Adderall has high abuse potential.
-The abuse potential of Adderall significantly increases when the drug is misused.
+Similar to other amphetamines, Adderall has high use potential.
+The use potential of Adderall significantly increases when the drug is misused.
 Adderall is intended for oral use, and when someone crushes Adderall tablets to snort them, they administer large doses of dextroamphetamine and amphetamine to the brain at a very fast rate.

-Insufflating (snorting) Adderall is considered to be more dangerous than oral abuse due to the increased intensity of its effects.
+Insufflating (snorting) Adderall is considered to be more dangerous than oral use due to the increased intensity of its effects.
 The larger dose of Adderall someone snorts, the more dangerous it can be.

 Potential dangers of snorting Adderall can include: